bkuschak/radiation/counter/README.md

 Setup:
 - I'm using the Theremino PMT adapter with a PMT/scintillator
-- Use the USB audio device that comes with Theremino.
+- USB audio device that comes with Theremino
-- Old Raspberry Pi and externally powered USB hub.
+- Beaglebone Black

 We use the ALSA utility program arecord to grab raw samples and then process them.

-The code at this point uses only 2% CPU on a RasPi.
+The code uses only 2% CPU on a RasPi and a bit less on a Beaglebone.

 -----
 INSTALLATION